Barca seek to overturn daunting deficit in Copa del Rey semi with Atletico

 Johnny Cardoso injured his hamstring in the win over Real Oviedo at the weekend and will be unavailable.

-Pablo Barrios also is still sidelined with a thigh injury and is not expected to return until the middle of March.
+Pablo Barrios is also still sidelined with a thigh injury and is not expected to return until the middle of March.

 Predicted lineup: